Disability Insurance

 After a visit to his GP due to a bout of stomach pains, Neil’s GP sent him for tests.
 The tests revealed the terrible news that Neil had stage 2 bowel cancer and required surgery.

-Fortunately the surgery was successful; however, Neil contracted post-operative sepsis.
+Fortunately the surgery was successful; however, Neil contracted postoperative sepsis.
 This required several weeks of hospital care.
 During this time, and his subsequent recovery at home, he was completely unable to work.

-British Friendly paid a claim while Neil couldn’t do his job.
-This let him keep up with all of his bills, most importantly his mortgage.
+British Friendly paid a claim while Neil couldn’t do his job, allowing him to keep up with all of his bills, most importantly his mortgage. 🤕 Read More About Neil’s Claim

-Which Insurers Pay the Most Claims?
+Which Insurers Pay The Most Claims?

 It’s understandable to want to pick an insurer who you can trust to pay out should you need to claim.
+Payout rates across the industry are not only higher than many people assume but are also fairly uniform.

 For example, as shown in the table below, most insurers pay more than 90% of all Disability Insurance claims they receive.